cai-sper/Crowdfunding_ETL/README.md

 ## Description

-We created a database schema in SQL for four tables: Category, Contacts, Subcategory, and Campaign.
+I started by creating a database schema in SQL for four tables: Category, Contacts, Subcategory, and Campaign.
 The four tables were created with four primary keys (category_id, contact_id, subcategory_id, cf_id) and three foreign keys connecting them together.
-We also created ERD to visualize the relationships between the tables.
+I also created ERD to visualize the relationships between the tables.

 # References